Top 10 Product Marketing KPIs Every Marketer Should Track

-Product marketing is becoming increasingly crucial in a constantly changing and exciting industry.
-But how do you even know if you’re successful with all the data coming in?
+But how do you even know if your efforts are successful?
 In this article, we’ll dive into the top product marketing KPIs and metrics you need to know to improve your all-round product marketing game and stay ahead of the competition.

 What are Product Marketing Metrics/KPIs?